Your Guide to Wine Tasting in Philadelphia & the Brandywine Artisan Wine Trail

 Pennsylvania Wine Trails Near Philadelphia

-Several winemakers within 35 miles of downtown Philadelphia have joined together to establish three wine trails in Philadelphia’s country.
+Several winemakers within 35 miles of downtown Philadelphia have joined together to establish three wine trails in Philadelphia’s wine country.
+Each trail is home to a variety of Philadelphia wineries offering visitors unique ways to sip in the Pennsylvania wine country.

 - Brandywine Artisan Wine Trail (35 miles from Center City)